-It is simple, effective and punishes athletes who have neglected olympic lifting strength in favor of endurance or gymnastics.
+The workout is simple, effective and punishes athletes who have neglected olympic lifting strength in favor of endurance or gymnastics.
 DT is hard for me when fresh, and I am anything but fresh right now.
-I have logged 8 results on the Whiteboard for this workout, each with steady improvement from the time before, but it still hurts…a lot...every time.
+Over the past few years, I have completed this workout and logged 8 results on my digital workout journal, each with steady improvement from the time before, but it still hurts…a lot...every time.
 This is precisely the reason that I find myself just staring at a motionless 155 pound barbell in my driveway at this moment.
 It was there for a reason, a serious challenge placed strategically within a long workout to see how we would react.

-Finally, I decided that I would try to complete just the deadlifts.
+Finally, I decided to take things one step at a time.
+I would try to complete just the deadlifts.
 I did 11 deadlifts, but each one was brutally hard for me.
 My hip flexors were screaming, my knees creaking and my entire upper body revolting in pain.
 It was heavy, really heavy.
 After a break, I decided to try to deadlift the final rep and go into the hang cleans.
-I was barely able to hold onto the bar for 8 reps and dropped it.
+I was barely able to hold onto the bar and dropped it immediately after 8 reps.
+It was strategic.
 I did 8 because I knew I would have to clean it the 9th time to get to the jerks.
-Patrick was next to me and started on the cleans.
-He was not able to clean the weight and quickly dropped to 135 pounds.
+Patrick was next to me and started on his cleans.
+He was not able to clean the Rx weight of 155 lbs and quickly dropped to 135 pounds.
 Keith dropped to 95 pounds and was on the other side of me.
 (I am a little ahead of Patrick, Mike and Keith in Olympic lifting.
 To my knowledge, none of them had done a DT at 155 lbs so they scaled back to the weight that challenged them equally to my 155 lbs.)
 Doubt crept in.
 I did not think I could complete this workout at 155 pounds and thought that I would also drop to 135 pounds.
 Matt Green was my swim buddy and he is very strong.
 Matt would have no trouble with this workout so I decided to try the Jerks and just make it through 1 round before reducing the weight.
 I picked it up, cleaned it and managed 6 ugly jerks before dropping.
 1 round complete.
 Matt grabbed the weights and moved them like a PVC pipe.
 Feeling better, I decided to give the deadlifts for round 2 one more shot and completed them.

 “Ok, that went ok, so Ill try the cleans.” a voice said inside my head.

-Surprisingly, I did get 8 cleans.
+Surprisingly, I did get 8 cleans this time.
 Then the Jerks.
-It was heavy and I really didn’t think I could do it, but kept chipping away.
+It was heavy and I really didn’t think I could do it, but I kept chipping away.
 Any concern over the amount of time it would take me to finish was gone.
 This was survival.
 Before I knew it, I had turned the corner from serious doubt to acceptance that I was not going to reduce the weight, but complete this as written.
 Finally, I found the switch.